ciandt-d1/lenna/docs/sphinx-docs/doc_mini_mnist.rst

 Mini MNIST Tutorial
 ####################

-This tutorial aims to provide a reference code using the tf_image_classification framework.
+This tutorial aims to provide a reference code using the lenna framework.
 The dataset used is a subset of the MNIST and it is versioned both images tf-records.
 This tutorial comprises: